-building society means a locally incorporated ADI that assumes or uses the expression 'building society' in relation to its banking business.
+building society means a locally incorporated ADI that is authorised under section 66 of the Banking Act 1959 to use the expression 'building society' in its name or in relation to its banking business.

 business days means ordinary business days, exclusive of Saturdays, Sundays and public holidays.